 Mean score of companies in the Sugar Processing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Excalibur Seasoning, headquartered in the US, currently does not have any publicly available carbon emissions data for the most recent year, nor does it report specific reduction targets or initiatives.
-The absence of emissions data suggests that the company may not have established formal climate commitments or may not be disclosing them at this time.
-As of now, Excalibur Seasoning does not appear to inherit any emissions data from a parent company or corporate family, indicating that it operates independently in terms of climate reporting.
-Without specific figures or targets, it is unclear how the company is addressing its carbon footprint or contributing to broader climate goals within the industry.
+The absence of emissions data suggests that the company may not have established formal climate commitments or reduction strategies at this time.
+As a result, there are no specific figures to report regarding Scope 1, 2, or 3 emissions.
+Without concrete data or commitments, it is unclear how Excalibur Seasoning is addressing climate change or contributing to sustainability efforts within the industry.
+In the context of the broader industry, many companies are increasingly adopting science-based targets and sustainability initiatives to mitigate their environmental impact.
+However, without specific information from Excalibur Seasoning, it is difficult to assess their position or commitments in this regard.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.